DanielCreggOrganization/w7-lab-encapsulation-nastaj/README.md

 ## 3. Data Validation

 ### Learning Objective
-Learn how to validate data in setter methods to maintain data integrity.
+Learn how to validate data in setter methods to maintain data integrity and implement reusable validation using helper methods.

 ### Explanation
 Data validation is crucial for maintaining the integrity and reliability of our objects' state.
 By validating input before allowing changes to our private fields, we can prevent invalid states and ensure our objects behave correctly.
 Proper validation in setters helps catch errors early and provides clear feedback about what went wrong.
+To avoid duplicating validation logic between constructors and setters, we can extract common validation rules into private helper methods.

-### Example
+### Example 1: Basic Validation
 ```java
 public class BankAccount {
     private double balance;